RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

       you can also click on the square in the lower right corner of the currently selected cell and drag it.

    e.
-After you have copied and pasted the formula for average to cells E143 to
+After you have copied and pasted the formula for ``AVERAGE`` to cells E143 to
       N143 click in N143.
 The formula there looks like ``=AVERAGE(N2:N141)``.
       Notice that Sheets is smart about changing the cell references when you copy/paste a formula.